Somali Americans: Employment

 This strip mall in the Northland neighborhood of Columbus, Ohio has several Somali businesses: a funds transfer company, grocery store, entertainment center, and restaurant.

-Many Somali refugees in the US have experienced difficulties accessing the labour market at first but has been experiencing a steady increase in employment rates.
+Many Somali refugees in the US have experienced difficulties accessing the labor market at first, but have been experiencing a steady increase in employment rates in recent years.
 At the time of the 2010 census, 47% of Somalis in Minnesota were employed, 13% unemployed and 40% were economically inactive.
 By comparison, the unemployment amongst the state's overall foreign-born population was 6%.

 Earlier data from the 2000 US Census indicated a gender disparity in employment among Somali immigrants in Minneapolis: 65% of Somali men were employed compared to 35% of Somali women.
 This was cited by Helskog, who argued that finding unemployed Somalis in Minneapolis was difficult.

 Similarly, researcher Cindy Horst noted that Somali immigrants in Minneapolis were often perceived as economically active and highly engaged in the labor market, particularly among men.

 At the national level, survey data over the period 2011 to 2015 showed that 58% of working-age Somali Americans were employed, and 5.1% were self-employed.
 In Minnesota, Somali Americans had slightly higher employment and self-employment rates, at 62% and 5.9% respectively, a difference attributed to the state's strong economy.

 Analysis by the Fiscal Studies Institute of 2014 American Community Survey five-year data showed that the labour force participation rate of Somali men aged 25 to 64 was 84%, with the rate for women being 64%, compared to 81% and 73% of US-born men and women respectively.